nodejs/node/doc/api/assert.md

 // AssertionError: { a: 1 } deepStrictEqual { a: '1' }
 // because 1 !== '1' using strict equality

-// The following objects don't have owned properties const date = new Date();
+// The following objects don't have own properties const date = new Date();
 const object = {};
 const fakeDate = {};